wmodes/driftconditions/README.md

           // help pick a random audio file for that matches the clip.
           //
           classification: [
-            // Classification is a broad category that describes the type
+            // Classification is a broad category that describes the type of audio:
-            // of audio.
-Possible values are: Ambient, Atmospheric,
-            // Environmental, Premixed, Soundscape, Archival, Spoken,
-            // Narrative, Instructional, VocalMusic, Instrumental,
+            // ambient, atmospheric, environmental, premixed, soundscape,
+            // archival, spoken, narrative, instructional, vocalmusic, instrumental,
-            // Experimental, Digital, Effect, and/or Other
+            // experimental, digital, effect, and/or other
-            // Note that you can have more than one classification.
             //
-            'VocalMusic',
-            'Instrumental',
+            'vocalmusic', 'instrumental',
           ],
           tags: [
             // Tags are descriptive words or phrases that help identify the audio.